ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 Hocus Pocus - Let's focus!"

-You can start the conversation by typing "hi" and you should expect the following message from the Focus Bot.
+You can start the conversation by typing "hi" or "Hi" or "hello" and you should expect the following message from the Focus Bot.

 "Good to see you here!
 Hocus Pocus - Let's help you Focus."